-Prerequisite: A grade of C- or better in MATH 2105 or 1121 (and permission of instructor) or satisfactory Mathematics placement recommendation
+Prerequisite: A grade of C- or better in MATH 2105 or 1121 (and permission of instructor) or satisfactory Mathematics placement recommendation and series, and the parametric equations, and the polar coordinates.

 MATH 2222 Analytic Geometry and Calculus II.
 (4) Fall and Spring